suitenumerique/hackdays2025/submissions/doc-spec/README.md

 - Working out a plan for 9 interested people
 - Creating a focused plan from excellent broad ideas (kill off your darlings)
 - Grind down the ".docx" specification
+- Found some small BlockNote issues which were subsequently patched by the BlockNote team
 - Getting used to limited network bandwidth and working around that

 ## Impact